All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Area-efficient All-in-one Multiplier

-\textbf{Advantage of the proposed multiplier: }When the proposed multiplier is used in deep learning applications, DNN models with various precisions can be supported with low hardware costs.
-For example, the latest deep learning training process exploits bfloat16~\cite{tpu_v2v3, nnp-t, bfloat16} or FP8~\cite{parameter8_training, hybrid_fp8_training, fp8_training_2022}.
-Moreover, INT4 and INT8 are commonly utilized in the state-of-the-art post training quantization (PTQ)~\cite{ptq_4bit, ptq_eccv_8bit, ptq_calibration} and inference process~\cite{4bit_inference, inference_8bit, inference_8bit_transformer}.
-All these DNN models at various data formats can be efficiently computed by using our all-in-one multiplier.

-Another notable point is that a separate multiplier is not required in the hardware design to handle scaling factors.
-Many recent studies on the training of a low-bit quantized models employ exponential scaling factors to cover the insufficient dynamic range of quantized data~\cite{parameter8_training, minifloat, hybrid_fp8_training, 8b_exponent_bias, fp8_training_2022, nvidia_mixed_precision}.
-As the proposed multiplier can receive programmable bias values, there is no need to do separate calculations to incorporate scaling factors.
+\textbf{Advantage of the proposed multiplier:} The proposed multiplier enables support for AI models with various data types while maintaining low hardware cost.
+For example, recent deep learning training process exploits bfloat16~\cite{nnp-t, bfloat16} or FP8~\cite{parameter8_training, fp8_training_2022, hybrid_fp8_training}.
+Additionally, INT4 and INT8 are widely employed in state-of-the-art post training quantization (PTQ)~\cite{ptq_4bit, ptq_eccv_8bit, ptq_calibration} and inference processes~\cite{int4_nvidia, inference_8bit_transformer}.
+Our all-in-one multiplier can efficiently support these AI models across various data formats.
+Another notable point is that the hardware design does not require separate multipliers to manage scaling factors.
+Many recent studies on the training of low-bit quantized models frequently utilize exponential scaling factors to compensate for the limited dynamic range of quantized data~\cite{parameter8_training, fp8_training_2022, nvidia_mixed_precision, hybrid_fp8_training}.
+Since the proposed multiplier can accept programmable bias values, it eliminates the need for additional multipliers to incorporate these scaling factors.